nxtg-ai/.github/profile/README.md

 ---

-## 🛰️ NxtG.ai — Unlocking the Next Generation of Thought
+## 🛰️ Next Gen AI — Unlocking the Next Generation of Thought